 17 Things You Need To Know About The Divorce Process

-Whilst many clients genuinely believe the term “divorce” to be all-encompassing, and to include resolution of financial matters, parenting issues and child support between the separating parties, the truth is that the divorce process itself is usually the most straightforward and uncontroversial aspect of separation.
+Whilst many clients genuinely believe the term “divorce” to be all-encompassing, and to include resolution of financial matters, parenting issues and child support between the separating parties, the truth is that the divorce process itself is usually the most straightforward and uncontroversial aspect of separation and an entirely separate process from resolving a financial settlement or arrangements for children.

 Obtaining a final Divorce Order (the “Decree Absolute”) generally takes at least 4 months from the date of filing the application.
 You should allow for longer if there are problems in locating or serving the other party.